Gottgläubig: Demography

 People who identified as Gottgläubig could hold a wide range of religious beliefs, including non-clerical Christianity, Germanic Neopaganism, a generic non-Christian theism, deism, and pantheism.
+However, the Gottgläubigkeit was itself considered a form of deism, and was "predominantly based on creationist and deistic views".
 Strictly speaking, Gottgläubigen were not even required to terminate their church membership, but strongly encouraged to.
+The Gottgläubigen also included atheists who chose this identification as to either express their support for the NSDAP, or to avoid the negatively-associated label with atheism, as it was associated with "atheistic Bolshevism".

 By the decree of the Reich Ministry of the Interior of 26 November 1936, this religious descriptor was officially recognised on government records.
 The census of 17 May 1939 was the first time that German citizens were able to officially register as Gottgläubig.
-Out of 79.4 million Germans, 2.7 million people (3.5%) claimed to be Gottgläubig, compared to 94.5% of Christians who either belonged to the Protestant or Catholic churches, 300,000 Jews (0.4%), 86,000 adherents of other religions (0.1%, including Germanic Neopagans, Buddhists, Hindus, Muslims, and other religious sects and movements), and 1.2 million (1.5%) who had no faith (glaubenslos).
+Out of 79.4 million Germans, 2.7 million people (3.5%) claimed to be Gottgläubig, compared to 42.8 million Protestants (54%), 32.3 million Catholics (40.5%), 314,000 Jews (0.4%), 86,000 adherents of other religions (0.1%, including Germanic Neopagans, Buddhists, Hindus, Muslims, and other religious sects and movements), and 1.2 million (1.5%) who had no faith (glaubenslos).
 Paradoxically, Germans living in urban areas, where support for the Nazi Party was the lowest, were the most likely to identify as Gottgläubig, the five highest rates being found in Berlin (10.2%), Hamburg (7.5%), Vienna (6.4%), Düsseldorf (6.0%), and Essen (5.3%).